more sketches of the "Beast"

 26" x 32"

-This original oil painting was sold to a private collector, but we have a small inventory of giclee canvas artist proof prints of this image.
+This original oil painting was sold to a private collector, but here’s a link to available giclee prints at The Greenwich Workshop.

 MORE THOUGHTS ON THIS IMAGE: